 Putting the design aside, strap hinges are actually durable, can handle heavy doors and its long flaps showcase stability for your door.

-Barn hinge or T-hinge is quite similar to strap hinge listed above.
+Barn hinge or T-hinge is quite similar to the strap hinge listed above.
 Their only difference is strap hinge has two identical flaps and barn on the other side is similar to butt hinge.
 Obviously, this door hinge is mainly used on barn doors but can also be used on cabinets or door closets.

 However, it won’t look elegant when you use it in your house other than your barn.
 Also, its flap is a bit longer which was designed for heavy-duty door types.

-A small type of hinge that was purposely designed to bring stylish look on your cabinet doors.
+A small type of hinge that was purposely designed to bring a stylish look on your cabinet doors.
 This door hinge is quite similar to butt or mortise door hinge but their difference is their design and purpose.

-Mortise hinge appears to have two wings in the same size while flush hinge appears to have one wing and with a small wing within it.
+Mortise hinge appears to have two wings in the same size while the flush hinge appears to have one wing and with a small wing within it.

 Also, in terms of durability, a flush hinge is not strong enough to support heavyweight doors but only for lightweight which is typically seen in cabinets and boxes.